Simone Ashley

 Simone Ashwini Pillai (born 30 March 1995), known professionally as Simone Ashley, is an English actress.
-She is known for her roles in the Netflix period drama Bridgerton (2022–present) and comedy-drama Sex Education (2019–2021).
+On television, she is known for her roles as Kate Bridgerton in the Netflix period drama Bridgerton (2022–present) and Olivia Hanan in the comedy-drama Sex Education (2019–2021).
+Her films include Picture This, This Tempting Madness (both 2025), and The Devil Wears Prada 2 (2026).

+In 2024, Ashley received the Golden Nymph Award for Most Promising Talent from the Monte-Carlo Television Festival.

 Early life

-Born Simone Ashwini Pillai to Indian Tamil parents Latha and Gunasekharan Pillai, Ashley is from Camberley, Surrey, and has an older brother, Sean Pillai.
+Born Simone Ashwini Pillai to Indian Tamil-speaking parents Latha and Gunasekharan Pillai, Ashley is from Camberley, Surrey, and has an older brother, Sean Pillai.
 Ashley has spoken about how despite growing up in a household of academics, she was always drawn more towards the creative fields.
 Her parents were hesitant about her inclination to the arts.
 "My parents were quite protective over me", she told Glamour.
 "They're first generation.
 They came from India to this country, so they didn't really have a life where they could choose to be whatever they wanted."
 Ashley grew up singing classical music, opera, and playing the piano.

 Ashley's family later moved to Beaconsfield, where she attended Beaconsfield High School and then Redroofs Theatre School in Maidenhead for sixth form.
 She left school early at sixteen, describing herself as "very stubborn" and "wishing my life away".
 She spent some of her teen years in Ojai, California, where she has relatives.
-She signed with a modeling agency and began auditioning when she was 18.
+She signed with a modelling agency and began auditioning when she was 18.
 She then studied acting at Arts Educational Schools (ArtsEd) in West London.

 Career

-Early work (2016–2020)
+Beginnings (2016–2020)

 Ashley's first acting role was in two episodes of the CBBC fantasy teen drama Wolfblood as Zuhra.
 This was followed by appearances in the thriller series Guilt (2016) and the ITV crime drama Broadchurch (2017).
 She made her feature film debut in 2018 with a small role in Boogie Man as Aarti, and a more prominent role in Kill Ben Lyk as one of the many characters named Ben Lyk.
 From 2019 to 2021, Ashley played the recurring character Olivia Hanan in the Netflix comedy-drama Sex Education.
 She also appeared in the ITV psychological thriller miniseries The Sister as Elise Fox in 2020.